ashishgalagali/go-git-churn/README.md

 ## Options
 ```
 Flags:
-  -c, --commit string      Commit hash for which the metrics has to be computed
+  -r, --repo string        Git Repository URL on which the churn metrics has to be computed
   -h, --help               help for git-churn
 ```